 Before we start pecking on steel, let’s consider our sharpening strategy.

 Professional-grade blades are not only expensive, they are difficult to make, hard to find, and require an investment of time and effort from the user if they are to deliver high-performance results over many years.
-To minimize the required expenditure of time and effort, and to maximize the results delivered, we need more than just technique, we need a maintenance strategy.
+To minimize the required expenditure of time and effort, and to maximize the benefits achieved we need more than just technique, we need a maintenance strategy.

 In previous posts in this series we have discussed multiple strategies, some physical, some psychological, and even a few supernatural ones.
 The following is one I strongly urge Beloved Customers to adopt: